 Depending on the machine, the result may be senseless (as the amplitude in this fit) or sensible (the same hit was elsewhere reconstructed as ample 4.23 calibrated ADC counts).

 This edge case should be reconsidered, and in particular the fitter could declare failure to fit and produce no hits.

-#1 Updated by Tracy Usher over 1 year ago
+#1 Updated by Tracy Usher almost 3 years ago

 There are some cases where the output of the fits does not make sense but I think these should be trapped either by the end user (e.g. perhaps starting to take the chi-square/dof seriously) or in the peak fitter where it might recognize bad parameters being handed to it before the actual attempt to fit.